travis-ci/docs-travis-ci-com/user/environment-variables.md

 - `TRAVIS_ALLOW_FAILURE`:
   + set to `true` if the job is allowed to fail.
-  + set to `false` is not allowed to fail.
+  + set to `false` if the job is not allowed to fail.
 - `TRAVIS_BRANCH`:
-  + for builds not triggered by a pull request this is the name of the branch currently being built.
+  + for push builds, or builds not triggered by a pull request, this is the name of the branch.
-  + for builds triggered by a pull request this is the name of the branch targeted by the pull request (in many cases this will be `master`).
+  + for builds triggered by a pull request this is the name of the branch targeted by the pull request.

       > Note that for tags, git does not store the branch from which a commit was tagged.